Machine Learning Engineer

 • Develop ML and GenAI Solutions: Design and implement machine learning using Python, leveraging data technologies such as Databricks, Kafka, and the AWS cloud environment.
 Our architecture is based on microservices, allowing for dynamic deployment of new features.

 • Productionise Algorithms: Deploy algorithms into production environments where they can be tested with customers and continuously improved.
-Automate workflows, monitor performance, and maintain data science products using best practices for tooling, alerting, and version control (e.g., Git).
+You’ll automate workflows, monitor performance, and maintain data science products using best practices for tooling, alerting, and version control (e.g., Git).

-• Contribute to a Collaborative Data Science Culture: Share knowledge with the wider team and foster an ML/AI community that values openness, collaboration, and innovation.
+• Contribute to a Collaborative Data Science Culture: Share your knowledge and experience with the wider team.
+You’ll play a key role in fostering an ML / AI community that values openness, collaboration, and innovation.

-• Identify Opportunities for Impact: Help uncover new opportunities where ML/AI can add value across products and services, including contributing to the broader data strategy.
+• Identify Opportunities for Impact: Help uncover new opportunities where ML/AI can add value across our products and services.
+This includes asking the right questions, identifying high‑impact areas, and contributing to the broader data strategy.

-• Proficiency in Python, including libraries such as Scikit-learn, Pandas, NumPy, and related ML tooling.
+• Proficiency in Python, including libraries such as Scikit‑learn, Pandas, NumPy, and others commonly used in the ML ecosystem.

 • Hands‑on experience with GenAI APIs and tools, including deployment and integration of GenAI solutions into production systems.

-• Experience across the full ML lifecycle: data preprocessing, model training, evaluation, deployment, and monitoring in production environments.
+• Experience across the full ML lifecycle, including data preprocessing, model training, evaluation, deployment, and monitoring in production environments.

 • Experience with MLOps tools and practices (e.g., MLflow, SageMaker, Docker, CI/CD pipelines).